GRB-SN Association within the Binary-Driven Hypernova Model

 We have recalled in the Introduction the differences in addressing the fundamental question of what is considered a long GRB: in the traditional literature, the GRB is described by a single event originating from a ``collapsar'' and manifesting itself by an ultra-relativistic jetted emission.
 A much more scientifically complex and vaster picture starts from a binary progenitor.

-We have also recalled how the large observational support and the equally profound theoretical comprehension following the breakthrough of the Beppo SAX promoted the unification of traditional gamma-ray astronomy to the field of X-ray astronomy.
+We have also recalled how the large observational support and the equally profound theoretical comprehension following the breakthrough of the BeppoSAX promoted the unification of traditional gamma-ray astronomy to X-ray astronomy.
 This led to an expansion to additional multi-wavelength observations.
 The leading conceptual progress has emerged from explaining the spatial and temporal coincidence of two very different astrophysical events: the occurrence of SN Ic and the occurrence of long GRBs.

 The BdHN model is rooted in the explanation of this coincidence, as explained in this article: we soon realized that both systems have a common origin in a progenitor composed of a CO core and a binary NS companion (see Section \ref{sec:1}).
 Their evolution leads to an SN explosion which, in addition to a large amount ($7$--$8 M_\odot$) of ejecta, gives origin to a millisecond pulsar at its center.
 We have indicated in Section~\ref{sec:2} the crucial role of the initial large angular momentum of the CO-NS binary systems due to the short initial binary period $P_{\rm bin}$.
 Three different BdHN types originate from very different energies: BdHN I with $P_{\rm bin}$ of $\sim 4$--$5$ min and energies ranging in $10^{52}$--$10^{54}$~erg, BdHN II with $P_{\rm bin}\sim$ 20 min and energies ranging $10^{50}$--$10^{52}$~erg, BdHN III with $P_{\rm bin}$ up to a few hours and energies below $10^{50}$~erg.
 Equally remarkable is the fact that the same progenitors, as shown in Table~\ref{tab:observables} and Figs.~\ref{fig:redlpeak}--\ref{fig:iso-tpeak}, lead to SNe Ic of a standard energy of $10^{49}$~erg and an HN with the kinetic energy of $\sim 10^{52}$ erg.
 This result points to a thermonuclear evolution of the SN Ic largely independent of the associated GRB.